cpjobling/eg-247-textbook/transfer_functions/3/pole_zero_analysis.md

 * Vary the location of the zero ($z_0$) and observe how the step response changes.
 * How does the location of the zero ($z_0$) affect the overall magnitude of the step response?
 Where does this show up in the analytic solution?
 * How does the location of the zero ($z_0$) affect the rise time and overshoot?
 Where does this show up in the analytic solution?

++++

+(homework3)=
+## Homework 3: Pole-Zero Analysis

+1. Register with the MathWorks (if you haven't already) using your Swansea University email and install your own copy of the curriculum module [Transfer Function Analysis of Dynamic Systems](https://github.com/MathWorks-Teaching-Resources/Transfer-Function-Analysis-of-Dynamic-Systems) into the online MATLAB version[^installation].
+2. Open the `TransferFunctionBasics.mlx` activity.
+3. Complete the Exercises and Activities and add your own notes to the LiveScript file in response to the Reflection prompts given above.

+* {ref}`hw3-exercise-1`
+* {ref}`hw3-activity-2`
+* {ref}`hw3-exercise-3`

 +++ {"slideshow": {"slide_type": "slide"}}